marchete/Course-Linux-Bash-Terminal-EN/markdowns/navigation.md

 # Navigation and File Listing

 ## Linux Files and Folder hierarchy.
-Linux Files and Folders have many similitudes with Windows Filesystems.
+Linux Files and Folders have many similarities with Windows Filesystems.
 You have files and folders organized in a tree directory structure.

-A directory (or folder) may contain files or other directories, while a folder is just a single archive.
+A directory (or folder) may contain files or other directories, while a file is just a single archive that may contain data in it.

 There is a one special directory, the root folder, named `/`, that is always the source folder of any path in the linux filesystem.